Montenegrin Regional Cups: History

 After the independence of Montenegro, Football Association of Montenegro founded Montenegrin Cup as a national cup competition.
 All the members of Montenegrin First League and Montenegrin Second League are directly qualifying for playing in Montenegrin Cup.
 Members of Montenegrin Third League are playing in Regional Cups, and six best clubs are qualifying for Montenegrin Cup's round one.

 Since its establishing, Regional Cup is divided on three divisions - Northern, Southern and Central.
 Finalists of every division are playing in Montenegrin Cup.

 Regional Cups are playing during the summer (August/September), just before the start of Montenegrin Cup season.

 Winners and finalists

 Only teams from Third League (lower-rank in Montenegro) are playing in Regional Cups.
 Below is the list of winners and finalists by every single division.

 Northern Region Cup

-Since 2006, in the Northern Region Cup (Kup Sjeverne regije) are participying clubs from Third Montenegrin League - North.
+Since 2006, in the Northern Region Cup (Kup Sjeverne regije) are participating clubs from Third Montenegrin League - North.
 Every season, winner and runner-up of Regional Cup are qualified for Montenegrin Cup.